inveniosoftware/invenio-search/docs/configuration.rst

 Client options
 --------------
-More advanced options for the Elasticsearch client are configured via the configuration variable:
+More advanced options for the search client are configured via the configuration variable:

 .. autodata:: invenio_search.config.SEARCH_CLIENT_CONFIG

 Timeouts
 ~~~~~~~~
-If you are running Elasticsearch on a smaller/slower machine (e.g. for
+If you are running the search engine on a smaller/slower machine (e.g. for
 development or CI) you might want to be a bit more relaxed in terms of timeouts
 and failure retries: